Revolutionizing Hip Dysplasia Treatment in Dogs

 The 3D HIP Implant offers an innovative, minimally invasive, and patient-specific alternative.
 This 3D-printed titanium implant is designed to extend the dorsal acetabular rim, increasing femoral head coverage and preventing joint subluxation.
 Its personalized design ensures a precise anatomical fit, restoring hip stability while allowing for faster recovery and improved mobility.

-Minimally Invasive Approach
+Minimally Invasive Surgical Approach

-Patient-Specific Design
+Patient-Specific Implant Design

 Bilateral Application